vladinator1000/blog/content/blog/a-question-worth-answering.md

 This idea of negative space feels fascinating to me.
 You're telling me I can paint blobs on a canvas, and eventually, a silhouette will appear?
 I once saw the portfolio of a visual effects artist.
 They had made a beautiful, flickering fire.
 In the breakdown, they showed circle particles animating up and around the center, painted the same color as the background.
 This created the illusion of a dancing flame!

-These memories make me think, we are so busy doing stuff that we forget to stop, look around and maybe smell the roses if they're in season.
+These memories make me think, we are so busy that we forget to stop and look around.
 When Ivaylo and I were kids, I was visiting their house and his dad said something I will never forget.

 > I love going on random walks.
 > You never know what your mind will come up with, if you let it wander with you.